newrelic/docs-website/TRANSLATION_WORKFLOW.md

 - Can be manually triggered? `Yes`, when using manual version of workflow
 - Steps:
   - Looks at the files that have been changed on the merge
-  - Saves the filenames (or slugs) that have `translate` property in the frontmatter
-  - For each file with the `translate` property, will save the filename, locale and status to the Translation table
+  - Will save the filename, locale and status to the Translation table if not already pending
     - `project_id` set to either machine or human translation project

 ## Workflow 2a: Sending content for machine translation